 Interesting Observation: Ponder the abstract nature of this structure and how it manages to merge cultural, geographic, and architectural aspects together.

 Winding just a bit further down the trail we pass an installation on the left called "Aerie" by Sarah Haviland, made of steel, wire mesh, rebar, and stone, all of which create bold contrasts to the greenery around.
+Soon on the left you will pass the multi-piece "Yellow Grove" by Mark Attebery.
+Mark is the Curator of Sculpture for River Hook.

 Continuing, we now stand before the primary residence, the Haring house.
 This approximately 4,000 square foot, narrow, two-story building is a Georgian Revival style (a subset of Colonial Revival style), brick, estate house built in 1934 for William Post Haring, Jr., by New York architect Julius Gregory.
 Among many other projects, Gregory designed the White Plains Community Church, in White Plains, NY.
 The Haring house features a multi-layered roofline and massive fireplaces flanking both ends of the slate roof.